Build and clean projects and solutions in Visual Studio

 On the menu bar, choose Build, and then choose one of the following commands:

-Choose Build or Build Solution to compile only those project files and components that have changed since the most recent build.
+Choose Build or Build Solution, or press Ctrl+Shift+B, to compile only those project files and components that have changed since the most recent build.

 The Build command becomes Build Solution when a solution includes more than one project.